Steel grade: L485 MB

-The El Paso Corporation is the largest owner of interstate gas pipelines in the US.
-It operates more than 42,000 miles of gas pipelines, transporting 19 billion cubic feet per day, which is nearly 30 % of all gas consumed in the US.
+The El Paso Corporation was the largest owner of interstate gas pipelines in the US before it was acquired by Kinder Morgan.
+Kinder Morgan now operates approximately 70,000 miles of gas pipelines which transport about 40 % of all gas consumed in the US.

-El Paso is in the process of constructing the Ruby Pipeline, the first carbon neutral interstate pipeline in North America.
+The Ruby Pipeline was the first carbon neutral interstate pipeline in North America.
 It runs from the Opal Hub in Wyoming through Utah and Nevada until it ends near Malin in Oregon.
-The main aim of this pipeline is to connect the natural gas reserves in the Rocky Mountain region with growing markets in the western United States.
+The main aim of this pipeline is to connect the natural gas reserves in the Rocky Mountain region with the markets in the western United States.

 Hauts de France